 Biographies of Actresses and Film Makers

-Shining Star: The Anna May Wong Story by Paula Yoo.
+Shining Star: The Anna May Wong Story by Paula Yoo, illustrated by Lin Wang.
 Anna May Wong grew up helping her parents in their laundry business but dreamed of becoming a film actress.
 When she started getting film work she was frustrated that the only roles she could get were Chinese stereotypes, so she moved to Europe.
 Upon her return to the States, nothing had changed and she set to work to combat those stereotypes in film.
-I had never even heart of Wong and I have a PhD in theater!
-What a fascinating and important story.

-Just Being Audrey by Margaret Cardillo.
-This book begins with Audrey's desire to become a dancer and the struggles she endured during the war.
-The narrative takes us through her growth into a figure of elegance and her work with UNICEF.
-Throughout the book, the author emphasizes how Audrey grew up encouraged to be kind to others.
+Just Being Audrey by Margaret Cardillo, illustrated by Julia Denos.
+This biography begins with Audrey's desire to become a dancer and the struggles she endured during the war.
+The narrative takes readers through her growth into a figure of elegance and her work with UNICEF.
+Throughout the book, the author emphasizes how as Audrey grew up she was encouraged to be kind to others.

 Biographies of Dancers

-Ballet for Martha: Making Appalachian Spring by Jan Greenberg and Sandra Jordan.
-This is not necessarily a biography of Martha Graham’s life, arguably the most important figure in modern dance, but the story of how her seminal dance performance of Appalachian Spring came to life.
-Appalachian Spring was a 1944 dance collaboration between Graham, composer Aaron Copeland and set designer Isamu Noguchi and the story here focuses on that collaboration and how the elements of the performance came together.
+Ballet for Martha: Making Appalachian Spring by Jan Greenberg and Sandra Jordan, illustrated by Brian Floca.
+This is the story of how Martha Graham created her seminal dance performance, Appalachian Spring.
+Appalachian Spring was a 1944 dance collaboration between Graham, composer Aaron Copeland, and set designer Isamu Noguchi.
 The illustrations are gorgeous and this is a important book to demonstrate to children how performance is the result of people working together.
 Watch the Martha Graham company perform!

-Firebird by Misty Copeland.
-In this gorgeous autobiographical picture book, Copeland writes poetically about her feelings as an ordinary girl struggling with self-acceptance but who has dreams of becoming a prima ballerina.
+Firebird by Misty Copeland, illustrated by Christopher Myers.
+In this gorgeous autobiographical picture book, Copeland writes poetically about her feelings as an ordinary girl struggling with self-acceptance and her dreams of becoming a prima ballerina.
 Myers's illustrations are absolutely stunning.

-Swan: The Life and Dance of Anna Pavlova by Laurel Snyder is an exquisitely illustrated book about the famed Russian ballerina.
-Anna grew up being told that her body was not right for ballet, but she persevered, believing that ballet was for everyone and brought beauty to the world with a new, dramatic and romantic style of dance.
+Swan: The Life and Dance of Anna Pavlova by Laurel Snyder, illustrated by Julie Morstad is an exquisitely illustrated book about the famed Russian ballerina.
+Anna grew up being told that her body was not right for ballet, but she persevered, believing that ballet was for everyone.
+She brought beauty to the world with a new, dramatic and romantic style of dance.
 This is a marvelous story but with a bit of heartbreak.
 An endnote gives more information on Anna's life.

 Danza!: Amalia Hernández and Mexico's Folkloric Ballet by Duncan Tonatiuh.
 This is a great book to read to kids alongside books that feature traditional European-style ballerinas.
 Amalia Hernández always knew she would be a dancer and she studied a variety of dance forms.
 She traveled all over Mexico, learning traditional dances of each region.
 She then formed El Ballet Folklórico de México, which combined ballet with these folk dances.
 Tonatiuh's illustrative style, which evokes Mixtec artwork, is perfect for this picture book biography of an important performer.
 If you are lucky, you might catch some the company's next performance!

-Tallchief: America’s Prima Ballerina by Maria Tallchief and Rosemary Wells.
-This is the story of an important figure in dance who is probably unknown to most of us.
-Narrated by Maria Tallchief herself, she begins by describing her childhood on the Osage reservation.
+Tallchief: America’s Prima Ballerina by Maria Tallchief and Rosemary Wells, illustrated by Gary Kelley.
+Narrated by Maria Tallchief, she begins by describing her childhood on the Osage reservation.
 With the encouragement of her mother, she grew up with a fierce love of music and dance and the family moved to Los Angeles so Maria could continue her training.
 This biography focuses on Maria's formative years and the book ends when she joins the Ballets Russes de Monte Carlo at the age of 17.

-Brave Ballerina: The Story of Janet Collins by Michelle Meadows.
+Brave Ballerina: The Story of Janet Collins by Michelle Meadows, illustrated by Ebony Glenn.
 Unlike many picture book biographies, this book is not text heavy, and as such is suitable even for preschoolers.
 Short rhyming text tells the story of Janet Collins, the first black prima ballerina to perform at the Metropolitan Opera House.
-The book begins with Collins as a very young girl who loved to dance with the swoosh of the trees and the focus is on the joy and beauty of dance.
+The book begins with Collins as a very young girl who loved to dance with the swoosh of the trees.
+The narrative focuses on the joy and beauty of dance.
 This is great fun to read aloud.

-Jazz Age Josephine by Jonah Winter is another wonderful picture book about the iconic singer, dancer and stage performer.
+Jazz Age Josephine by Jonah Winter, illustrated by Marjorie Priceman is a wonderful picture book about the iconic singer, dancer and stage performer.
 Josephine Baker overcame a difficult childhood, pushed back against racist entertainment policies and dazzled audiences with her dancing.
 Winter’s spirited text and Priceman’s lively, jazzy illustrations, brings Josephine’s particular brand of joyful performance to life.

 Other Performance Platforms

-Anything But Ordinary Addie: The True Story of Adelaide Herrmann, Queen of Magic by Mara Rockliff.
+Anything But Ordinary Addie: The True Story of Adelaide Herrmann, Queen of Magic by Mara Rockliff, illustrated by Iacopo Bruno.
 Adelaide loved performing and began her career as a dancer.
 After marrying the magician, Herrmann the Great, she joined his show, performing all sorts of crazy stunts.
 When her husband died, Adelaide carried on, becoming the star of the show.
 The splendid illustrations and creative use of font mirror the boisterous magic of the tale.
 Kids will certainly want to try a few magic tricks after reading this, only don't let them climb into any canons!

-My Name is Celia/Me llamo Celia: The Life of Celia Cruz/la vida de Celia Cruz by Monica Brown.
+My Name is Celia/Me llamo Celia: The Life of Celia Cruz/la vida de Celia Cruz by Monica Brown, illustrated by Rafael López.
 This lively, vibrant bilingual biography tells the story of Cuban-born Celia Cruz, an important salsa singer and performer.
 The narrative traces Celia's journey, starting with her love of music and through her experience as a refugee escaping the communist regime in Cuba.
 She brought her musical art to Miami and New York, fighting racial stereotypes and never giving up.
-The text evokes the rhythm of salsa music and is great fun to read.
+The text evokes the rhythm of salsa music and is great fun to read aloud.